 Dinner at the Hare and the Hounds | Beef| Seared Ribeye of Beef, Hot Potato Espuma, Pickled Girolles and Roast Garlic Jus

 The first part of my English breakfast at the Hare and Hounds Hotel

-After dinner tea while relaxing back at the lounge at the Hare and Hounds.
-Hot Chocolate, homemade marshmallow and crunchy chocolate strips with cream tea.
+After dinner tea, while relaxing back at the lounge at the Hare and Hounds.
+Hot Chocolate, homemade marshmallow and crunchy chocolate strips with a cream tea.

-Chicken Pie at the Westonbirt, The National Arboretum restaurant and cafe- Creamy Cotswold Chicken & Ham Hock pie with Roasted New Potatoes and Sesonal Vegetable
+Chicken Pie at the Westonbirt, The National Arboretum restaurant and cafe- Creamy Cotswold Chicken & Ham Hock pie with Roasted New Potatoes and Seasonal Vegetable

 Trying English puddings at Three Ways House Hotel